The LaLaurie Mansion: New Orleans’ House of Horrors

 We would like to give our readers a fair warning: the stories you are about to read are graphic in nature and are not for the faint of heart.
-Viewer discretion is advised.
+Reader discretion is advised.

-It’s unclear whether there was evil here before or after the house’s construction ended, but frankly, it doesn’t matter.
-What’s here now is a terrorizing, haunted, and dark place known simply as the Haunted House of the French Quarter and as the most haunted location in New Orleans.
+It’s unclear whether there was evil here before or after the LaLaurie Mansion’s construction finished, but frankly, it doesn’t matter.
+What’s here now is a terrorizing, haunted, and sinister place known simply as the Haunted House of the French Quarter: the most haunted location in New Orleans.